Euclidean TSP in Narrow Strips: Concluding remarks

-Our paper contains two main results on \etsp.
-First, we proved that for points with integer $x$-coordinates in a strip of width~$\delta$, an optimal bitonic tour is optimal overall when $\delta\leq 2\sqrt{2}$.
-The proof of this bound, which is tight in the worst case, is partially automated to reduce the potentially very large number of cases to two worst-case scenarios.
-It would be interesting to see if a direct proof can be given for this fundamental result.
-Furthermore, we note that the proof of Theorem \ref{theorem_intcoords_main} can easily be adapted to point sets of which the $x$-coordinates of the points need not be integer, as long as the difference between $x$-coordinates of any two consecutive points is at least 1.
+First, we proved that for points with distinct integer $x$-coordinates in a strip of width~$\delta$, an optimal bitonic tour is optimal overall when $\delta\leq 2\sqrt{2}$.
+The proof of this bound, which is tight in the worst case, is partially automated to reduce the potentially enormous number of cases to two worst-case scenarios.
+It would be interesting to see whether a direct proof can be given for this fundamental result.
+We note that the proof of Theorem \ref{thm:bitonic:main} can easily be adapted to point sets of which the $x$-coordinates of the points need not be integer, as long as the difference between $x$-coordinates of any two consecutive points is at least 1.

-Second, we gave a $2^{O(\sqrt{\delta})}n^2$ algorithm for sparse point sets, which also works in $2^{O(\sqrt{\delta})}n^2+O(n^3)$ expected time for random point sets.
-For $\delta=\Theta(n)$ the running time becomes $2^{O(\sqrt{n})}$, which is optimal under ETH.
-For small $\delta$ it would be interesting to improve the dependency on $n$ in the running time.
-Another direction for future research is to study the problem in higher dimensions.
-We believe that our algorithmic results may carry over to $\Reals^d$ to points that are almost collinear, that is, that lie in a narrow cylinder.
-Generalizing the results to, say, points lying in a narrow slab will most likely be more challenging.